lizmat/raku-all-modules/melezhik/sparrowdo/README.md

 ## --verbose

-Sets verbose mode ( low level information will be printed at console ).
+Sets a verbose mode ( low level information will be printed at console ).

 ## --repo

-This option sets custom sparrow repo to use during sparrow run on target machine.
+This option sets the custom sparrow repository for being used when sparrow runs on the remote machine.

 For example:

     --repo=192.168.0.2:4441

+## --cwd

+This option sets the current working directory for the process which executes sparrow scenarios.

+Optional, no default values.

 # Run sparrowdo in local mode

 In case you need to run sparrowdo on localhost add `--local_mode` flag and get things done locally, not remotely:

     $ sparrowdo --local_mode